vnen/api-blueprint/resource blueprint/README.md

     The new state might be a reference to another resource state (see Referencing Syntax bellow).
 One affordance per state should be marked as `self` to represent the default "retrieve" affordance.

+    Optional: While defining states radically improves experience and possibilities in the following Resource Blueprint tool chain it should be valid to define a resource without states definition (and therefore without the `API Entry Point`).

 + 	`Conditions` (optional) - list of conditions for an affordance to be available in the respective state.
 	Associated with business rules tied to an affordance being available or present in a response.
 	Alt keywords: `Permissions` or `Rights`

+	Optional: Conditional affordances are completely optional.

 +	`HTTP`, `TCP`, `COAP`, `<other protocol>` (optional) - Protocol specific implementation of respective affordances.

+	Optional: Protocol section should be optional.
+If not present, in the case of HTTP, a default method (GET?) should be expected with a default URI constructed from the resource name and possibly affordance parameters and or name.
+To be decided.

 +	`Media Types` (optional) - List of supported media type representation of respective resource attributes and affordances.
 	Might include an explicit example asset.

+	Optional: If media types are not present a default media type should be provided possibly `application/hal+json` and `application/vnd.siren+json`

+	If a media type is specified by no explicit example is provided a default representation using attributes and affordances should be provided.

 > **Note:** Consider using alt keywords to improve clarity for majority of users.

 ### Naming Attributes and Affordances
 Where possible use an undecorated plain text.
-In the case of a clash with a keyword and/or need for escaping to not collide with Markdown formatting use [Markdown code span element syntax](http://daringfireball.net/projects/markdown/syntax#code) e.g. `\`Attributes\``.
+In the case of a clash with keyword and/or the need for escaping (to not collide with Markdown syntax) use [Markdown code span element syntax](http://daringfireball.net/projects/markdown/syntax#code) e.g. `` `Attributes` ``.

 ### Referencing Syntax
 + 	Reference to a resource representation: `[<resource>][]`